 Calabria is at the very south of the Italian peninsula, to which it is connected by the Monte Pollino massif, while on the east, south and west it is surrounded by the Ionian and Tyrrhenian seas.
-The region is a long and narrow… [Read more]
+The region is a long and narrow peninsula which… [Read more]

 Gerace is a town in the region of Calabria, Italy.
 Gerace is located some 10 km inland from Locri, yet the latter town and the Sea can be seen from Gerace’s perch atop a 500 m vertical rock.
-The town stands on a hill formed of… [Read more]
+The town stands on a hill formed of conglomerates of sea… [Read more]